isomerpages/moe-commonwealthsec/_confident-learner/Sexuality Education.md

 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an online opt-out form on the FormSG platform.
 This form will be distributed to parents at the start of the year via Parents Gateway.
 The completed form is to be submitted by 6/2/2023.<br>

 Parents who wish to opt their children out of the eTeens programme need to complete an online opt-out form on the FormSG platform.
 This form will be distributed to parents at the start of the year via Parents Gateway.
-It is also downloadable here and can be submitted in hardcopy.
+It is also downloadable [here](/files/eteens%20parents%20opt-out%20form%20(sec)%202023.pdf) and can be submitted in hardcopy.
 The completed form is to be submitted by 6/2/2023. <br>

 Parents can contact the school at 6560 6866 for discussion or to seek clarification about the school’s sexuality education programme.  <br>